aliskhannn/order-service/README.md

 ## Overview

 This project is an order service with a backend written in Go and a frontend using Vite.
-The backend uses Kafka for messaging and Redis for caching.
+The backend uses Kafka for messaging and go-cache package for caching.

 ---